 By determining your working capital ratio, you can get an idea of your company’s short-term financial health.
 Below is the general formula used to calculate your current working capital ratio:

 Current Assets / Current Liabilities = Working Capital Ratio

-For example, if your company has current assets of $2 million and current liabilities of $700,000, your working capital ratio is 2.86.
-It can also be worthwhile to calculate your current net working capital as this tells you the funds you have readily available to meet current expenses.
-Below is the general formula used to calculate your current net working capital:
+For example, if your company has assets of $2 million and liabilities of $700,000, your working capital ratio is 2.86.
+Calculating your current net working capital can also be worthwhile as this tells you the funds you have readily available to meet current expenses.

-You must remember that only your short-term assets and liabilities are considered when making calculations for both working capital ratio and net working capital.
-Short-term assets can include the cash currently in your business bank account, accounts receivable, inventory that will transform into cash within the next year, and more.
-Short-term liabilities can include accounts payable, additional debts, accrued expenses for employee salaries, taxes, and more.
+Remember that only your short-term assets and liabilities are considered when calculating the working capital ratio and net working capital.
+Short-term assets can include the cash in your business bank account, accounts receivable, inventory that will transform into cash within the next year, and more.
+Short-term liabilities include accounts payable, additional debts, accrued expenses for employee salaries, taxes, and more.